bcaffo/ds4bme_intro/projectRubric.md

 2. DId the student summarize performance metrics and make suggestions on improving model performance in the terms of other models to fit or other data to collect?

 ## Structure
-1. Is the project an ipython notebook?
+1. Did the student submit an ipython notebook?
-2. Is the total project less than 2 pages if printed out as a pdf?
+2. Is the written component of the project less than 2 pages if printed out as a pdf?